Monster Prom: Sequels

 On May 8, 2019, Beautiful Glitch announced a sequel titled Monster Prom 2: Holiday Season and launched another Kickstarter campaign with a playable demo.
 The planned sequel was set to feature the same characters from Monster Prom in three minigames: Summer Camp, a dating simulation similar to the original game; Winter Retreat, a strategy game featuring Vera and Miranda; and Roadtrip, an adventure survival game featuring Scott and Polly.
 The campaign proved successful and raised over €535,000 from almost 9,000 backers within a month, surpassing their goal of €32,000.
 As development progressed and the game's scope grew beyond the team's expectations, the decision was made to release the Summer Camp portion of Holiday Season as its own game title, Monster Prom 2: Monster Camp, which was released on October 23, 2020.
-Damien and Calculester reprise their roles as romanceable characters, and three NPCs from the original game - Aaravi Mishra, a monster-human hybrid; Dahlia Aquino, a female demon; and Joy Johnson-Johjima, a witch - as well as a brand new character, Milo Belladonna, a death reaper, also appear as romanceable options.
+Damien and Calculester reprise their roles as romanceable characters, and three NPCs from the original game - Aaravi Mishra, a monster-human hybrid and monster slayer; Dahlia Aquino, a female demon; and Joy Johnson-Johjima, a witch - as well as a brand new character, Milo Belladonna, a death reaper, also appear as romanceable options.

-Initially, the plan was to release Winter Retreat and Roadtrip under the title Monster Memories, along with an additional DLC game titled Monster Prom: Not another isekai! which had been achieved thanks to the extra funding on Kickstarter.
-However, much like Monster Camp, these games were once again separated into being their own individual titles.
-On April 28, 2022, Beautiful Glitch released a reveal trailer for Roadtrip, now titled Monster Prom 3: Monster Roadtrip.
-Monster Roadtrip was released on October 21, 2022.
+Initially, the plan was to release Winter Retreat and Roadtrip under the title Monster Memories, along with an additional DLC game titled Monster Prom: Not Another Isekai!, which had been achieved with the extra funding on Kickstarter.
+However, like Monster Camp, these games were separated into their own individual titles.
+On April 28, 2022, Beautiful Glitch released a reveal trailer for Roadtrip, now titled Monster Prom 3: Monster Roadtrip, which was later released on October 21, 2022.

 Additionally, Beautiful Glitch was able to fund a spin-off game through the sequel's Kickstarter titled Monster Prom: REVERSE, in which the playable characters from the first game can be romanced.

+On May 3rd 2024, Monster Prom 4: Monster Con was announced.
+In this iteration players have the chance to romance series regulars Liam de Lioncourt and Zoe, as well as 4 new characters - Nico Sharp, a mimic; April First, a clown; Doug Campbell, a slime; and Omen, an "unknown monster type."
+As the name implies, Monster Prom 4: Monster Con takes place at a comic convention.
+New locations include the Main Stage, The Lobby, Community Zone, Merch Hall, and Hotels and Outdoors.